BlockheaderWeb3-Community/cairo-bootcamp-24/README.md

 In the event the function to be called accepts some args, append the call --calldata flag to the above invoke and call commands with the appropriate args

-To compile your program, run `scarb build`
+To compile your contract, run `scarb build`